Alabama literature

 Alabama literature includes the prose fiction, poetry, films and biographies that are set in or created by those from the US state of Alabama.
 This literature officially began emerging from the state circa 1819 with the recognition of the region as a state.
-Like other forms of literature from the South, Alabama literature often discusses issues of race, stemming from the history of the slave society, the American Civil War, the Reconstruction era and Jim Crow laws, and the US Civil Rights Movement.
+Like other forms of literature from the Southern United States, Alabama literature often discusses issues of race, stemming from the history of the slave society, the American Civil War, the Reconstruction era and Jim Crow laws, and the US Civil Rights Movement.
 Alabama literature was inspired by the latter's significant campaigns and events in the state, such as the Montgomery Bus Boycott and Selma to Montgomery marches.

-Some of the most notable pieces of literature from this region include Harper Lee’s novel To Kill A Mockingbird, Winston Groom’s novel Forrest Gump, and Fannie Flagg’s novel Fried Green Tomatoes at the Whistlestop Cafe.
+Some of the most notable pieces of literature from this region include Harper Lee's novel To Kill A Mockingbird, Winston Groom's novel Forrest Gump, and Fannie Flagg's novel Fried Green Tomatoes at the Whistlestop Cafe.
 The biographies of Rosa Parks and Martin Luther King Jr. are also highly significant.

+Early accounts (1539-1819)

+Early literary works composed in modern-day Alabama were printed elsewhere.
+For example, members of Hernando de Soto's expedition into the then unknown territory of what is now the Southeastern United States wrote accounts chronicling battles against local chief Tuskaloosa in central Alabama.
+Written accounts from an unnamed Portuguese author, de Soto's secretary Rodrigo Rangel, and the King's agent Luis Hernandez de Biedma were published in Évora (1557), Madrid (1851), and London (1857) respectively.
+Because of the detailed journals kept by French colonial carpenter André Pénigaut, which were posthumously published by French historian Pierre Margry in 1883, scholars have called Pénigaut "Alabama's first literary figure".
+When annexation by the United States appeared imminent, two American publishers, John Hood and Samuel Miller, established Alabama's first newspaper at Fort Stoddert.
+On May 23, 1811, they began printing The Mobile Centinel.
+The Madison Gazette began printing in Huntsville, Alabama, one year later.
+The first standalone work of literature written and published in Alabama was Lewis Sewall's poem, The Last Campaign of Sir John Falstaff the II; or, The Hero of the Burnt-Corn Battle: a Heroi-Comic Poem, a satirical account of the Battle of Burnt Corn.